Eastfield Primary School SEND Provision

-We have an Additionally Resourced Provision (ARP) for Complex needs children.
+We have an Additionally Resourced Provision (ARP) for children with complex needs.
 Admission to the Additionally Resourced Provision is through the Local Authorities Special Educational Needs Panel.

 During the summer term, before children start at the school, we invite all the parents/carers into the school to meet their child’s class teacher.
+The class teacher will also have a home visit and this allows the teachers to see the child within their own setting.
+We also liaise closely with playgroups, nurseries and per schools.
 We ask parents to let us know if their child has a disability or they feel their child has any special educational needs so we can discuss this and make sure the right support is in place for their child.